 When the tide is in Arnside is one of the best places in the North West to sail.
 The estuary is between 0.5 and 1km wide so you have a big area in which to sail.
 The scenery is outstanding with excellent views to the Lake District Hills.
 Winds are more constant and stronger than on a lake.
 You are also never far away from land giving an extra feeling of safety

 Arthur Ransome’s Swallow and Coch-y-bonddhu were built in Arnside.
 Swallow was brought by a local teenager in 1935 and kept in the estuary.
 Coch-y-bonddhu was used to teach sailing at Earnseat School in the 1950s.
 The school was located on the front at Ashmeadow.
 Coch-y-bonddhu was the original for Scarab in Arthur Ransome’s Picts and Martyrs and is now in the collection of Windermere Jetties Museum.

 Learn to Sail:

 The Clubs offers adult, family and women’s sailing courses at Killington, near Sedbergh.

 For more details and application form contact firstname.lastname@example.org or download from here.

 Or choose from one of the local sailing schools below.

 Members of the Club may be willing to take you out on the water, though they are not qualified sailing instructors and it would be at your own risk.

 New members without a boat can also use one of the club boats.

-Arnside members are able to take part in Killington’s Tuesday evening improver sessions and use their club boats at other times. (see their website for further details)
+Arnside members are able to take part in Killington’s Tuesday evening improver sessions. (see their website for further details)